Illustrator: Walter Popp

-This review is of Savage Ecstasy (Ecstasy/Gray Eagle, #1; the series is known by two different names) by Janelle Taylor.
-There’s a lot to unpack here in this Zebra historical romance.
+There’s a lot to unpack here in this Zebra Native American historical romance.

-As the days go on, Alisha and Gray Eagle’s relationship takes the form it will take for the majority of the book and series: Sometimes, Gray Eagle treats Alisha to great emotional, mental, physical, and sexual cruelty; other times, he’s kind and loving to her.
-Both are conflicted with their emotions toward the other.
+As the days go on, Alisha and Gray Eagle’s relationship takes the form it will take for the majority of the book and series.
+Sometimes, Gray Eagle treats Alisha with great emotional, mental, physical, and sexual cruelty.
+Other times, he’s kind and loving to her.
+Both people are conflicted with their emotions toward the other.

-Some time later, while the braves are away on a hunt, Alisha is “rescued” by the Army and taken to Fort Pierre, where Alisha meets two men who will affect both her and Gray Eagle’s lives.
-They are: Powchutu, a half-white, half-Lakota scout for the Army who becomes Alisha’s only friend at the fort, and Lieutenant Jeffrey Gordon.
-Later, Gray Eagle and a few thousand of his closest friends show up at the fort, demanding that Alisha be returned to him, or he and his braves will kill everyone inside.
-After a short deliberation, it is decided to hand Alisha back over to Gray Eagle.
+Later, Gray Eagle and a few thousand of his closest friends show up at the fort.
+They demand Alisha be returned to him, or he and his braves will kill everyone inside.
+After a short deliberation, the Army decides to hand Alisha back over to Gray Eagle.
 This is also a tone-setting action for Alisha and Gray Eagle’s relationship and lives.

 At her best, Ms. Taylor is right up there with Rosanne Bittner for writing evocative, lyrical novels.
-In many ways, Ms. Taylor’s writing here fits that category.
+In many ways, Ms. Taylor’s writing in Savage Destiny fits that category.
 I felt as though I were with Alisha and Gray Eagle, watching their lives.
 The descriptions of Lakota culture show that this is a well-researched book.